 Pick one of these variables and perform the appropriate techniques discussed in this chapter for describing the variable.
 Write up a short narrative explaining what you found about this variable.
 (You might want to look back at what we did with educ.
-Your write up should be designed to best explain what you found so do not report all the SPSS output, just that output necessary to clearly and accurately describe your findings.)
+Your write up should be designed to best explain what you found so do not report all the IBM SPSS output, just that output necessary to clearly and accurately describe your findings.)

-3. The GSS06A file provides answers to a wide range of questions from a sample of respondents in the US in 2006 on their lifestyle and attitudes.
+3. The GSS14A file provides answers to a wide range of questions from a sample of respondents in the U.S. in 2014 on their lifestyle and attitudes.
 Look over the attitude variables in the survey.
 You can do this by clicking the Utilities menu and choosing Variables.
 This will provide a dialog box, which can be used to examine the variable and value labels for our data file.
 There is also a codebook for this data set in Appendix A that lists all the variable information.
-Pick a couple of interesting attitude questions and use an appropriate SPSS univariate procedure discussed in this chapter to describe the responses for these variables by this sample.
-Write a narrative description of your SPSS output.
+Pick a couple of interesting attitude questions and use an appropriate IBM SPSS univariate procedure discussed in this chapter to describe the responses for these variables by this sample.
+Write a narrative description of your IBM SPSS output.
 (You might want to take another look at what we did in this chapter.
-Your write up should be designed to best explain what you found
+Your write up should be designed to best explain what you found so do not report all the IBM SPSS output, just that output necessary to clearly and accurately describe your findings.)

-- so do not report all the SPSS output, just that output necessary to clearly and accurately describe your findings.) - 4.
-One way to evaluate how close a sample is to the population from which it was drawn is by a comparison of known variables of the population with the same variables in the sample.
-The 2006 General Social Survey has variables for which we pretty much know the US population distribution (age, race, gender, etc.) from the census.
+4. One way to evaluate how close a sample is to the population from which it was drawn is by a comparison of known variables of the population with the same variables in the sample.
+The 2014 General Social Survey has variables for which we pretty much know the US population distribution (age, race, gender, etc.) from the census.
 Pick a few of these and find their distribution in our GSS sample.
 Use the procedures we learned in this chapter.
 See how close the sample distribution for the variables you choose comes to matching the U.S. population distribution for the same variables.
-You can find US distributions by checking a library or Internet source for US census data (Statistical Abstracts is one source, http://factfinder.census.gov/ is a web source).
+You can find US distributions by checking a library or Internet source for US census data (for example, the American Fact Finder).
 If there is a difference, try and speculate why.
-Write a short narrative, explaining the difference between the sample and the population may be a challenge.
-(You might want to look at the web site for the General Social Survey to determine how the survey was conducted and who was chosen.)
-The General Social Survey web site is: http://www.norc.org/projects/gensoc.asp.)
+Write a short narrative, explaining the differences you found and why you think this difference occurred.
+Explaining the difference between the sample and the population may be a challenge.
+You might want to look at the web site for the General Social Survey to determine how the survey was conducted and who was chosen.)